 - Delay: The Delay Operator lets the user specify an amount of time to wait before executing additional operations in the Playbook.
 It is useful when using a third-party service that the user knows may take several seconds or minutes to return a response.

-- Each Trigger, App, and Operator that is created in a Playbook is represented visually in the Playbook design pane—that is, the grid on the right-hand side of the Playbook Designer (Figure 8).
-To create an item, simply click on it from the left-hand side of the screen.
+Each Trigger, App, and Operator that is created in a Playbook is represented visually in the Playbook design pane (Figure 11).
+To add an item, simply click on it from the left-hand side of the screen.

-- Click the NEXT button to configure the Filters details (Figure 18).
+- Click the NEXT button to configure the Filters details (Figure 25).

 - Click the SAVE button.